 |Sachets and dispersible tablets|

-I will not go into the details for recommended methods of administration for each antibiotic.
-Amoxicillin is generally taken three times a day, whereas flucloxacillin four times a day.
+I will not go into the details for recommended administration methods for each antibiotic.
+Amoxicillin is generally taken three times a day, whereas flucloxacillin is four times a day.
 This dosing is not a general rule.
 Follow the directions of your prescriber.